The beautiful canals of Thonburi; Grand Palace; Wat Phra Kaew; Wat Pho; Wat Arun Temple of dawn; Pak Klong Talad Flowermarket & Spice Market;

 After this beautiful tour we will bring you back to the berth of your cruise ship.

 Optional evening tour when the cruise ship departs the other day.

 Tour guests who have also booked the evening programme continue the tour with a walking tour and traditional dinner in China Town.

-Dinner is served by moonlight on a rooftop overlooking the Chao Praya River.
+Dinner is served on the Chao Praya River in Thai Restaurant.
 Enjoy the view of the sea of lights on the River.
 The pictures on the right show typical Thai dishes as an example to give you an idea.
 You can express your wishes to the guide and he can check which dishes the restaurant can prepare.
 The kitchens usually specialise in certain dishes.

 After dinner, the tour continues to ASIATIQUE the new night market in Bangkok.

 Once at ASIATIQUE, the tour guide will introduce you to the night market and take you for a walk through the market and along the waterfront before we visit the shows that have been booked.